Competing Models: The Winner with Large

-Theorem \ref{thm:large_n_winner-easy} has two main takeaways.
-The first part tells us that a model which excludes a relevant variable never wins in the limit.
-Therefore, some model which is (weakly) larger than the true model---possibly containing explanatory variables that are irrelevant for prediction, but never excluding any relevant variable---will win the competition with probability approaching one as the sample size grows large.
-The second part shows that \textit{any} model larger than the true one defeats the latter with a probability that is \textit{strictly positive} even asymptotically.
+A crucial assumption in Proposition \ref{thm:large_n_winner-easy} is \eqref{eqn:condition}.
+This assumption will be verified whenever the posterior variance of $\beta$ decreases to zero at rate $n$.
+Lemma \ref{prop:unknownP} already tells us that this condition is satisfied in the special case of Normal-Inverse-Gamma-Inverse-Wishart priors.
+In fact, this condition holds very generally due to the Bernstein-von Mises theorem, which states that posterior distributions based on parametric models (misspecified or correctly specified) will typically behave like Gaussian distributions, with a variance that decreases at rate $n$.\footnote{See the Bernstein-von Mises theorem for misspecified parametric models of \cite{kleijn2012bernstein}.
+This result can be thought of as richer versions of the classical results concerning posterior distributions of misspecified models in \cite{berk1970consistency}.}

-The first result is somewhat intuitive.
-By Lemma \ref{lemma:1agentposteriorloss}, we can decompose posterior loss into two terms: expected variance of the noise and model estimation uncertainty.
-We show that the latter converges to zero for all agents, i.e. every agent's posterior collapses to a point mass (on the Maximum Likelihood estimate) as data accumulates, by invoking the Bernstein Von-Mises theorem for misspecified models.
-The former term will instead differ: agents who rule out an observable that is relevant for prediction must attribute its explanatory power to noise.
-As $n$ grows large, their posterior expectation of the variance of the noise term will be necessarily larger, and thus confidence lower, than that of agents with the true model.
+Proposition \ref{thm:large_n_winner-easy} has two takeaways.
+The first part tells us that a misspecified model, because it excludes relevant variables, never wins as the sample size grows large.
+Any model that is not misspecified will have lower subjective MPSE with probability approaching $1$ as $n$ grows large.
+The second part shows that \textit{any} model larger than the true one defeats the latter with a probability that is \textit{strictly positive}, even asymptotically.